-Our therapeutic platforms originated from our research on how TCPP, the synthetic porphyrin used in CyPattl Lung, enters cancer cells.
+Our therapeutic platforms originated from our research on how TCPP, the synthetic porphyrin used in CyPatf[®] Lung, enters cancer cells.
 We conducted research to better understand the mechanism of TCPP's selective uptake in cancer cells.
 Our research identified receptors, cell-membrane proteins which capture small molecules outside of the cell and bring them inside the cell, that are associated with TCPP.
 Experiments that we conducted confirmed that at least two of these receptors, CD320 and LRP2, contributed to TCPP uptake by cancer cells.
 When these receptors were individually "knocked down" in cancer cells and therefore could not be made by the cell, TCPP uptake was significantly decreased.
 Knock-down of CD320 and LRP2 receptors was achieved by introducing siRNA molecules into the cells that cause the destruction of CD320 and LRP2 gene products.
 These gene products were the messenger (m)RNAs that are the precursors of the receptor protein.
 An siRNA is a small, chemically synthesized piece of RNA that specifically binds to mRNA, prohibiting the further production of the corresponding proteins.
-Thus, the reduction of CD320 or LRP2 mRNAs reduced the CD320 or LRP2 protein, respectively, and resulted in decreased TCPP uptake in a variety of cancer cells, with a larger decrease observed when CD320 was knocked down.
+Thus, the reduction of CD320 was knocked down.
 We subsequently discovered that the simultaneous knockdown of these two cell-surface receptors, CD320 and LRP2, was deadly to cancer cells or inhibited their growth significantly but left normal cells virtually unharmed.